 In 2018 I led a Birmingham-city wide effort for Council Tax refunds for residents following 3 months of waste strikes across the whole city.
 Despite gathering over 22,000 signatories the proposal was lost on the casting vote of the Labour scrutiny chair denying the justice I felt was owed to residents across the city.

 Wylde Green Neighbourhood Forum:

-The WGNF is a residents association of Wylde Green Residents with the committee comprising of volunteers who give up their time to benefit their local community.
+The WGNF is a residents association of Wylde Green Residents with the committee comprising of hard working committed volunteers who give up their time to benefit their local community.
 We support local businesses in Wylde Green, undertake local campaigns in the public interest, regular local meetings to discuss local issues and organise regular litter picks to keep the area tidy.